braydio/RSAssistant/README.md

 ## Account Names

 Account names are set in config/account_mapping.json.

+>[!NOTE]
+>If account nickname is not specified, the account is saved as '(Broker) (Group #) (Account #)' eg 'Webull 1 1234'

 The names listed on the
 ```
     LEFT SIDE     |     RIGHT SIDE
 is the OUTPUT     |     ARE CUSTOM NAMES
 FROM auto-rsa     |     which can be modified

-          "Webull": {
+        "Webull 1": {
             "1234": "Margin Account Nickname",
             "2345": "Account Nickname",
             "NNO1": "IRA Nickname",
             "NNON": "Roth IRA Nickname"
+            },

 ```
 To set your custom nicknames, change the 4 digits (eg. 1234) to the actual last 4 for each respective account.
 Set the names on the right side to whatever you would like.

 >[!NOTE]
->If the names on the right side of the mapping match the names set in the excel log, the bot with update the excel log automatically.
+>Set your custom names to match the names set in the excel log, the bot updates the excel log automatically.

 Fennel (having not account numbers) is parsed into psuedo-account numbers with Broker Group Number + Account